1 9 6 4 – Current (UK)

 Although Match of the Day has reflected the changing face of British soccer, it took the BBC a while to adjust to the trend of the club’s sponsor being advertised on their shirts.

 In 1981, Everton goalkeeper Jim McDonagh mistakenly wore his jersey with the name of their sponsors, Hafnia, emblazoned across it for the second half of the televised game with Crystal Palace.

 When it was shown on Match of the Day, viewers saw the goalkeeper from a side angle only.
 The ban on shirt advertising on television has since been lifted.

-As a result of television’s obsession with showing only live football, Match of the Day is no longer the force it was, but when it graced our screens in decades-past you could be sure of informed comments from its best-known anchorman, Jimmy ‘the chin’ Hill (pictured above and at left).
+As a result of television’s obsession with showing only live football, Match of the Day is no longer the force it was, but when it graced our screens in decades-past you could be sure of informed comments from its best-known anchorman, Jimmy ‘the chin’ Hill (pictured above).

 Even Jimmy was lost for words once after a gaffe he made.
 It was late on Saturday night and British Summer Time was due to end the following day.

 His closing words were “Goodnight, and don’t forget to put your cocks back”.